-The Department of Physics has state-of-the-art laboratories, including a supercomputer housed in the High Performance Computing Lab.
-Many physics major benefit from generous scholarships offered through the department.
+The Department of Physics has various laboratories, including a High Performance Computing Lab, a Radio Astronomy Lab and two Radiation Detection Labs.
+Many physics majors benefit from generous scholarships offered through the department.

-We encourage you to visit us and find more about the learning opportunities, the available scholarships, the quality of the curriculum and faculty, and our commitment to do everything to ensure your success.
+We encourage you to visit the faculty and ask about the learning opportunities, scholarship opportunities, the quality of the curriculum and faculty, and our commitment to do everything to ensure your success.